-More challenging situations for TO technology would be all first- and last-miles of long-haul trips in general.
+In the short term, in absence of advanced AD, a more challenging situation for TO technology would be all first- and last-miles of long-haul trips in general.
 These also represent local, complex roads, but the routes would be more fluctuating (depending on customer requests) and could happen in any country.
 Therefore, the possibility of checking and clearing routes in advance is less realistic, and also the feasibility of covering the specific road with 5G RAN infrastructure - in the previous case of scenario L2, the upgrading could be done at the same time as the one done for the private site area, whether done by a private network or coverage on demand.
 In these situations, which can be considered part of scenarios L3 and L4, except the highway part of the trip, it may be more realistic that experienced manual drivers take care of such local driving.
 These drivers could 'pick up' and 'drop off' the truck at designated locations nearby a highway, from where a remote driver could take over as in the setting explained above for entering or exiting a highway.
 This would mean that the driving task would become more local while at the same time enjoying the economic benefits of automation.
 This Use Case is the one that was described and analysed more in detail in D3.2 [1].